LohithMarneni/Student-Grading-System/README.md

 # Student Grading System

 ## Introduction
 This project is a student grading system implemented in C++.
 It allows users to input student details such as name, section, phone number, email ID, and marks in various subjects (Mathematics,Physics,C++, and English).
 Based on the input marks, it calculates the total marks and assigns a grade to each student.
 This project was written by following principles of Object Oriented programming concepts.
+Useful to understand oops concepts also.

 ## Features
 - Allows input for multiple students